 Generally, we are much more inclined to think about preserving in the late summer and autumn months.
 It’s when we can see winter looming, that we start to think of jams and chutneys, jellies and pickles.
 However, bottling (or jarring) a little of that spring joie de vivre for the winter months is the winter months is a good idea, even if the reality is you end up drinking all your elderflower cordial straightaway…

-I have tried many recipes for elderflower cordial but this one is the best.
+There are many recipes for elderflower cordial, but this one is pretty delicious…

 Heat 2 pints of water with 3lbs granulated sugar, stirring until completely dissolved.
 Leave to cool.